 9. Compression Socks: Poppy Scrubs

-Wee-woo ambulance print
+1. Wee-woo ambulance print

-We make pee kidney print
+2. We make a pee kidney print

-A smooth black style
+3. A smooth black style

 10. Dopamine Compression Socks: Figs

-Acknowledged in the medical group of people for their excellent attire designs, the brand launched a line of compression socks that have become a preferred in the middle of nurses.
+Acknowledged in the medical community for its excellent attire designs, the brand launched a line of compression socks that have become preferred by middle nurses.
+These socks have fun designs, like this one, which says, “Dope like dopamine.”

+Hey, a little humor goes a long way!
+Most prominently, they are shock-absorbent, breathable, and have compression properties that circulate your entire base.
 Ever since I bought my first two of a kind of Figs, I couldn’t wear anything else, says one customer.

 11. Compression Socks